 Here is the latest of my short-short stories that are composites of real-life events with psychological or practical implications.

-Few men were more sexual than Peter.
+Few men were more sexual than him.
 In his college residence hall, the women quietly referred to him as Colossus, not because of his size but his ability to perform…and perform…and perform.
-They also loved that like other “high achievers,” Peter was a good guy out of bed: respectful, a good listener.
+They also loved that like other “high achievers,” he was a good guy out of bed: respectful, a good listener.
 So, it is little surprise that he was a psychology major planning to be a therapist specializing in relationship issues.

-From then on, Peter noticed that his girlfriends seemed to be deriving more intense pleasure, for longer.
+From then on, he noticed that his girlfriends seemed to be deriving more intense pleasure, for longer.
 Yes, he’d enjoy the experience and have an extraordinary few seconds at orgasm, but overall, women's pleasure seemed greater.

-Peter used to think it absurd that anyone would prefer video games or basketball to sex but he started to feel that way.
+He used to think it absurd that anyone would prefer video games or basketball to sex but he started to feel that way.
 By the time he was 25, romantic relationships had become clearly less important to him than his career, platonic friends, and solo activities.

-Then one night, after Peter had made particularly patient efforts to satisfy his girlfriend, he felt in need of praise after all that effort plus those growing doubts about the net benefit to him of sex.
+Then one night, after he had made particularly patient efforts to satisfy his girlfriend, he felt in need of praise after all that effort plus those growing doubts about the net benefit to him of sex.
 So he asked, “As they say, how was it for you?”
 She replied, “You really want to know?”
 He said, “Sure?” somehow still expecting praise.
 Instead she said, "I’m not sure you’re equipped to satisfy me.”

-Shocked, without a word, Peter got dressed and took a long walk, at the end of which he decided to try being celibate.
+Shocked, without a word, he got dressed and took a long walk, at the end of which he decided to try being celibate.
 On his calendar, he made an appointment with himself for six months later, at which point he’d reassess.

-Peter had expected that as the months went on, abstinence would make him more desirous of a romantic relationship, if only out of horniness, but it was the opposite.
-He missed sex and romance less and less and started to feel his life was complete just with platonic friends, his siblings, recreational life, and most of all, his career.
+He had expected that as the months went on, abstinence would make him more desirous of a romantic relationship, if only out of horniness, but it was the opposite.
+He missed sex and romance less and less and started to feel his life was complete just with platonic friends, siblings, recreational life, and most of all, his career.
 He now understood why many priests, nuns, and monks claim to not miss sex.

-Peter and Danielle are now happily married.
+They are now happily married.

 How much if any of your sex life is governed not by your desire but to please your partner?